yuhanmeng/UW-STAT628-M3/data/README.md

-Yelp raw data come from https://www.yelp.com/dataset/documentation/main
+The Yelp raw data can be found from https://www.yelp.com/dataset/documentation/main